GabiAnderson/HackerRank-30-Days-of-Code/README.md

 ## About This Repository

-As someone with a background in computer science and daily work involving code as a Firmware QA Engineer, you might wonder why I'm taking on a challenge designed for beginners.
+As someone with a background in computer science (recent graduate with an Honors B.S. degree in computer science) and daily work involving code as a Firmware QA Engineer, you might wonder why I'm taking on a challenge designed for beginners.
 Here's the motivation behind my participation:

 1. **Continuous Learning:** Coding, like any skill, benefits from regular practice.
 By working through these daily coding challenges, I aim to reinforce my understanding of fundamental concepts and maintain a strong foundation.